What is post-polio syndrome?

 - Sensitivity to cold temperatures

-You may find that your symptoms get progressively more noticeable.
+You may find that your symptoms get more noticeable.
 Nerves and muscles may continue to decline over time.
 Specially designed exercise programs and physical therapy may help improve some of the muscle weakness.

 How is post-polio syndrome diagnosed?